 All of the species that form galls feed inside that particular plant or a few other species of the same plant.
 A few larvae species eat fungi and rotting matter.

-The gall midge is important in a maintaining ecological balance in that they feed on other soft-bodied pests like mites.
-One of the species with such a characteristic is the aphid midge which feeds on aphids.
+The gall midge is essential in maintaining the ecological balance in that they feed on other soft-bodied pests like mites.
+One of the species with such a characteristic is the aphid midge, which feeds on aphids.
 This species is bred and sold to greenhouse owners for aphid control.